Unitary transform diagonalizing the Confluent Hypergeometric kernel: Outline of proof

-The claim follows from the following statement. \begin{lemma} We have that $q\in \F^*L_2(\R_+)$. \end{lemma} To conclude the proof of Theorem \ref{2:PW_spaces} recall that by the Uniqueness Theorem for the Hardy space (see \cite[Corollary~4.2]{G_07}) and the Paley-Wiener Theorem any subset of positive measure of $\R$ is a uniqueness set for $\F^*L_2(\R_+)$.
+To conclude the proof of Theorem \ref{2:PW_spaces} recall that by the Uniqueness Theorem for the Hardy space (see \cite[Corollary~4.2]{G_07}) and the Paley-Wiener Theorem any subset of positive measure of $\R$ is a uniqueness set for $\F^*L_2(\R_+)$.
 It follows that

 The function above is zero on $\R_-$ and is therefore zero identically by the Uniqueness Theorem.
-Observe, however, that the latter holds only if $C_s=0$ by the unitarity of $\CT^*$ and Corollary \ref{2:H_decomposition}.
+Observe, however, that the latter holds only if $C_s=0$ by the unitarity of $\CT^*$ and the first claim of Corollary \ref{2:H_decomposition}.